German Language Exams

 Exam Dates

-TestDaF is offered six times per year at test centers worldwide.
-Registration typically opens 6-8 weeks before the exam date.
+TestDaF is offered multiple times per year at test centers worldwide.
+Registration typically opens weeks before each session.

 DSH (Deutsche Sprachprüfung für den Hochschulzugang)